UNIVERSITY OF OREGON SPACE UTILIZATION AND CLASSIFICATION MANUAL: CODING SPACE

 Space management, academic planning, and capital projections are additional activities supported by UO Spaces.
-For this reason, accuracy and timeliness of the live data are essential.
-Data anlyses assess whether sufficient facilities resources exist in such categories as classrooms, research labs, residence halls, and administrative support to fulfill the university's mission.
-They are used in decision-making on how to maximize the use of existing space and to plan for future needs by answering basic questions about how much space is available, what kind of space it is, to whom it is assigned, and how efficiently it is being used.
+For this reason, accuracy and timeliness of the live data is essential.
+Data analyses assess whether sufficient facilities exist in such categories as classrooms, research labs, residence halls, and administrative support to fulfill the university’s mission.
+They are used in decision-making on how to maximize the use of existing space and to plan for future needs by answering questions about how much space is available, what kind of space it is, to whom it is assigned, and how efficiently it is being used.

-Additional potential for the UO Spaces application lies in its ability to link to other existing databases, such as operations and maintenance, equipment, land/property, and indirect cost recovery systems, providing a conjunction with financial, academic, human resources, and other programmatic databases.
+Additional potential for the UO Spaces application lies in its ability to link to other existing databases such as operations and maintenance, equipment, land/property, and indirect cost recovery systems, providing a conjunction with financial, academic, human resources, and other programmatic data.

 1 Postsecondary Education Facilities Inventory and Classification Manual (FICM): 2006 Edition.
 National Center for Education Statistics.
 May 2006.

 Questions?
 Contact Data Administrator, Campus Planning, at http://email@example.com

 UO Spaces contains elements that describe the current utilization of all university-owned, leased, or otherwise occupied spaces.
 Either individually or in combination, these elements allow for analysis and reporting on many levels as described above.

 These various elements, their descriptions, and purposes are described individually below.

 All spaces are coded into one of ten comprehensive “Space Type Categories.”
 Within each category are several descriptive codes (“Type Codes”) that specify how a space is used (e.g., faculty office, class lab, conference room).